lthms/spatial-shell/README.md

-# spatial-sway
+# spatial

-`spatial-sway` implements a spatial model inspired by Material Shell and Paper WM, for Sway.
+`spatial` implements a spatial model inspired by Material Shell and Paper WM, for Sway.
 More precisely, it organizes the windows in your workspaces as if they are on a loop, showing only a fixed number at a time.

 It is implemented as a daemon, communicating with Sway using your favorite tiling manager’s IPC protocol (if you are curious, have a look at `man sway-ipc`!).

-It is missing some features, but `spatial-sway` can already by used today.
+It is missing some features, but `spatial` can already by used today.
 Here is an example of a configuration that works.

 ```bash